macccorehenni/Feydor-Campaign/Chapter1.md

 6-14: Success, but it's obvious you took it, and the guard asks for it back.
 15-19: Success.
 20+: You deftly run up and steal it, so fast your party mates don't even notice!]
+[If the amulet was stolen without notice, add it to the player with the highest check's inventory.]
+You all leave the village [a bit ]